 How does East Dunbartonshire Council stay in touch with Home Educating Families?

-An Inclusion Support Officer will make contact with the family on an annual basis to review progress and offer advice if requested.
+An Inclusion Support Officer will make contact with the family on an annual basis.
+The purpose of this contact is for the Authority to satisfy them selves that suitable and efficient education is being provided.

 If there are any concerns about the educational provision, more frequent contact may be requested.